Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Altruist

-In case the Prolog program judges the root argument $\alpha_1$ as undefeated, and therefore the argumentation tree as Warranted, this would mean that one or more features were untruthful.
-Then, these features are discarded, and then by re-examining the argumentation tree, we expect to be Unwarranted.
+To judge the $Tr$, we utilise a Prolog script, which outputs the arguments in a natural language form.
+In case the Prolog program judges the root argument $\alpha_1$ as $U$, and therefore the \textit{Tr} as Warranted, this means that one or more features are untruthful.
+Then, these features are discarded, and by re-examining the \textit{Tr}, we expect to be Unwarranted.
 The output to the following component is the new reduced interpretation, or interpretations in case of many techniques, which will be \textit{Z}$'=[z^t_1,z^t_2,z^u_3...,z^u_{|F|}]$, where $z^t_i$ the truthful feature importances, and $z^u_i$ the untruthful.
 An explanatory example is presented in Section~\ref{s:exam}.

-\subsection{Maximum Truthful Calculator.}
+\subsection{Maximum Truthful Calculator}

-The previous component will provide information about the features which are untruthful in the interpretation, for each FI technique if more than one is provided.
-Then, it will reform the interpretation excluding all the untruthful features $z^u_i \in$\textit{Z}$'$.
-If there are multiple FI techniques, it will choose to present as a final interpretation the one with the minimal number of untruthful features, Eq.~\ref{eg:best_fi}, since this interpretation will provide richer details, as more features appear, and more accurate results, that can be tested by the end user.
+The previous component provides information about which features' importances are truthful and untruthful in the interpretation, for each FI technique if more than one is used.
+Then, it reforms the interpretation excluding all the untruthful features $z^u_i \in$\textit{Z}$'$.
+If there are multiple FI techniques, it chooses as the final interpretation the one with the minimum number of untruthful features, $\argmin_t |[z^u_i | z^u_i \in \textit{Z}_t', i \in [0,|\textit{Z}_t'|]]|$, hence the maximum number of truthful features.
+This interpretation provides richer details, as more features appear, and more accurate results, that can be tested by the end user.
+Moreover, due to the transparent nature of argumentation, Altruist can explain why a feature is excluded or included.
+A detailed qualitative experiment takes place in the following Section~\ref{s:exp}.
+The results of this component could be used by a system designer in a textual format, by converting the arguments into phrases in natural language.
+The output of Altruist is not intended to be presented directly to end users.
+A higher-level application, such as a chatbot, is expected to use Altruist.

-Moreover, due to the transparent nature of argumentation, Altruist can explain why it selected an interpretation, why a feature is excluded or included.
-A detailed qualitative experiment will take place in the following Section~\ref{s:exp}.
-Later information can even be used by the system designer and modified to be displayed in a textual format, by converting the arguments into phrases in natural language.
+\subsection{Illustrative Example}

-\subsection{Illustrative Example.}
+To demonstrate the functionality of our methodology, we present a simple but complete example.
+The example depicts a user interacting with a system via dialogue (e.g., a chatbot) to understand why a prediction is made and to investigate the truthfulness of the provided explanation.
+We will demonstrate how employing Altruist on top of another interpretation technique, in this case, LIME, can help to prevent presenting misleading information to the end-user by detecting truthful and untruthful feature importance scores.
+Figure~\ref{simpleExTrees} illustrates this example.